 However, we understand that some jurisdictions require the use of these security devices, and in some cases, a trigger or cable lock may be all the user can afford, in which case it’s certainly better than nothing.

 Choose a well-rated lock from a reputable manufacturer, and never attempt to lock a loaded firearm.

-The NRA recommends keeping the humidity in your vault room or gun safe between 30% and 50%, and the temperature around 70 degrees F. We’d err on the side closer to 30% if possible, as excess humidity in enclosed spaces can accelerate corrosion and mold growth.
+For optimal long-term storage conditions to prevent corrosion and other damage, the NRA recommends keeping the humidity in your vault room or gun safe between 30% and 50% and the temperature around 70 degrees F. We’d err on the side closer to 30% humidity if possible, as excess water in the air in enclosed spaces can accelerate corrosion and mold growth.